viniperess/compass-social-network/README.md

 If you wish to contribute to the Compass Social Network project, follow the steps below:

-1.Fork the repository.<br/>
+1. Fork the repository.<br/>
-2.Create a branch for your contribution: git checkout -b my-contribution.<br/>
+2. Create a branch for your contribution: git checkout -b my-contribution.<br/>
-3.Make the changes and commit to the branch.<br/>
+3. Make the changes and commit to the branch.<br/>
-4.Push your branch with the changes: git push origin my-contribution.<br/>
+4. Push your branch with the changes: git push origin my-contribution.<br/>
-5.Open a pull request in the original repository.<br/>
+5. Open a pull request in the original repository.<br/>